 HARTVEST PROJECT came out of a personal dream by its founder Carola Bravo.
 The dream of inspiring as many people as possible to appreciate, enjoy, love and collect art.
-In 2014 artist Carola Bravo created HARTVEST PROJECT, an art venture dedicated to “planting art seeds” and offering the experience of enjoying art.
-Being a practicing artist herself and a longtime educator, HARTVEST PROJECT started offering very interesting “art immersive experiences” that quickly created a group of fascinated participants!
+In 2014 artist Carola Bravo, created HARTVEST PROJECT, an art venture dedicated to “planting art seeds” and offering the experience of enjoying art.
+Being a practicing artist herself and a longtime educator, HARTVEST PROJECT started offering, with the support of her former husband and business consultant César Prato, very interesting “art immersive experiences” that quickly created a group of fascinated participants!

 Since its creation, most of HARTVEST PROJECT’s events took place in Casa Ballerina.
 The family home and Carola’s art studio became a space for private gatherings, meetings and reunions.
 Casa Ballerina is one of a handful of Pinecrest architectural

 jewels from the 50’s, an original Mid-Century Modern house designed by nationally recognized architect Robert Fitch-Smith.
 This house was selected by The Villagers, Miami’s oldest non-profit organization dedicated to historic preservation, for preserving

 the spirit of the 50s while maintaining the original architect’s design and it has also been a filming set for one of Nickelodeon’s famous TV programs.
 Casa Ballerina Casa Ballerina offered a very creative and unique atmosphere, among an interesting art collection and an eclectic arrangement of furnishings, books and accessories, guest-artists talked about their work and art experts offered lectures

 guiding participants through a one-of- a-kind “journey of art”.